-An international payment solution connects your e-commerce website to your merchant account and allows you to process credit card payments online.
+An international payment solution connects your e-commerce website to your merchant account, allowing you to process card payments online.

-To sum up, some of the most demanded characteristics of payment gateways for international transactions are the support for multiple currencies, compliance with the world's acknowledged security standards and regulations, global and local payment methods, and several languages.
+To sum up, some of the most in-demand characteristics of payment gateways for international transactions are support for multiple currencies, compliance with the world's recognised security standards and regulations, global and local payment methods, and support for several languages.

 The payment gateway is the middleman between your website and your bank.
 It's responsible for allowing you to accept payments from your customers, online or in-store, via their preferred payment method.